EMOD-Hub/EMOD-Generic/docs/parameter-demographics.rst

 The **NodeProperties** section is a top-level section at the same level as **Defaults** and **Nodes** that contains parameters that assign properties to nodes in a simulation.
-The **IndividualProperties** section is under either **Defaults** or **Nodes** and contains parameters that assign properties to individuals in a simulation.
+The **IndividualProperties** section is under either **Defaults** or **Nodes** and contains parameters that assign properties to individuals in a simulation. :doc:`model-properties` provides more guidance.

-:doc:`model-properties` provides more guidance and :doc:`generic-scenarios` provides some example scenarios that use properties.